 Surf ‘n’ Slide Water Park, Moses Lake, Washington.

 Some municipal pools just do it right.
 This outdoor waterpark is like a mini-amusement park, with big (200 feet) and small slides, a lazy river, zero-depth entry points and a wet-sand playground for the littles and a surf simulator.
 Located just off of I-90 between Spokane and Seattle, this is a nice place to stop and cool off for a few hours.
 Admission is cheap, so a pretty good deal.

 The best sunburn of my life came from this place, in eighth grade.
 I earned that burn.
 Slidewaters continues to thrill big kids and teens with the Downhill Racer and Purple Haze slides, and dependably sunny weather.
 In the past year, this small park recently added a long lazy river for summer tubin’.
 Wear your sunscreen.

 Asotin County Family Aquatic Center, Clarkston, Washington.

-Southeast Washingon’s place to slip down body slides, ride tubes down a slide or around a lazy river, a wave pool with kid-friendly zero-depth entry, and an adventure spraypark.
+On the border of Washington and Idaho, this is the place to go in Southeast Washington to slip down body slides, ride tubes down a slide or around a lazy river, a wave pool with kid-friendly zero-depth entry, and an adventure spraypark.
 There’s a giant indoor pool as well, with fountains, zero-depth entry and sprinklers, if you just need a break from the Eastern Washington sun.